-Once bloggers establish an audience it’s natural for them to want to monetize that following, and so many applied for affiliate programs related to their niche.
-For example, decor bloggers often become an affiliate on Amazon, Wayfair and more, as well as doing more ad hoc partnerships with other retailers (e.g., product in exchange for promotion).
+Once bloggers establish an audience it’s natural for them to want to monetize that following, and so many applied for affiliate programs related to their area.
+For example, decor bloggers often become an affiliate on Amazon, Wayfair, and more, as well as doing more ad hoc partnerships with other retailers (e.g., products in exchange for promotion).

 Build a Paid Search Affiliate Site

 While blogging is a very organic way of building an audience, it can also be a huge time investment (which is why so many bloggers started as hobbyists—they sincerely enjoyed writing about their passion).

 Many affiliate sites are much more strategically planned with affiliate income in mind.
 Once a niche is determined, pages are built around specific keywords with high purchase intent.

 To get an example of what this would look like, literally Google “the best [insert product].”
 Odds are that no matter which product you picked, you landed on an affiliate website.
 To rank more quickly, these sites also pay to rank (paid search) rather than waiting to rank organically (organic search).

 They will also often purchase backlinks from other sites to try and grow their organic ranking so that over time they can depend less on paid search.